The Essentials of Authentic Learning by Steve Revington

 I have observed two perspectives of role playing in an authentic learning model.
 A) the kind of role playing I've just described - adopting job roles B) role playing as in taking on a role of position within a team.
 When doing similuations such as a tower building challenge, I ask students to group decide on what positions they'd like to assume for that activity.
 As an example I may suggest we require the following roles: 1) foreman 2) accountant 3) delivery rep. 4) safety/organization rep. Each has a specific job description and they will discuss and elect which of the group members would be best for the group's success.
 Of course, just by assigning this selection activity, a variety of teachable moments will emerge.

 Also, consider creating authentic settings as part of your student's Role Playing.
 Creating learning environments that reflect and magnify the roles you're establishing are extremely useful.
-While working towards a medieval market event I'll introduce historical props and artwork that we'll be including and that tends to ramp up the enthusiasm.
-It's a strong, quiet message that shouts "this is really going to happen".
-It separates the talk from the walk and provides an exciting working atmosphere when you're building something together that's real and meaningful.
-Students who have difficulty connecting to regular content-driven learning will tend to start making connections and those who do will be even more motivated.
+While working towards a medieval market event I've introduced historical props and artwork that we'll be including in our signature event and that tends to ramp up the focus and enthusiasm.
+It's a strong, quiet message that shouts "this is really going to happen and you're a big part of it!"
+It separates the talk from the walk and provides an exciting working atmosphere when you're building something together that's relevant and meaningful.
+Students who have difficulty connecting to regular content-driven learning will start making immediate connections and those who do will be even that more motivated.

 When your class is designing and making a product create an atmosphere similar to a workshop or laboratory.
 This immerses your students in a rich, life-like setting that induces relevance and worthiness.